-Nyack Schools received $50,000 gift to be used toward science classes last year and this year, they received another $50,000.
+Nyack Schools are set to receive a $50,000 gift to be used toward science classes and lessons.

-The money was gifted by The Foundation to Inspire Excellence in Nyack Schools, a local non-profit organization that aims to promote positive change and progress in the district.
-That brings the grand total that Inspire Nyack has donated to the Nyack schools to a quarter of a million dollars over the past several years.
+The money is being gifted by The Foundation to Inspire Excellence in Nyack Schools, a local non-profit organization that aims to promote positive change and progress in the district.
+In the past, funds raised by the Foundation have been used to institute a robotics curriculum in the elementary and middle schools, and to jump-start research programs.

 The check will be presented at the Feb.
 28 school board meeting at the Valley Cottage School, and will bring the Foundation’s donations to a total of more than $200,000 over the past five years.